Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 Alesis is another brand on the same level as Yamaha and Roland.
 Hence, there Crimson II is a great alternative.
 This kit is outstanding not only in terms of physical appearance but in its price.

-Its SuperNATURAL sound and consistent behavior are all a drummer’s needs for exceptional performance.
+Its Supernatural sounds and consistent behavior are all a drummer’s needs for exceptional performance.
 It gives the ‘real feel’ of an acoustic set during a performance, studio recording, or practice time.
+The real-life feel and sound are what defines the perfect set in my opinion.
+What good is a drum that has a weak sound or unstable pieces?

 I only have an issue with the price.
 And I think it is really impressive for drummers seeking the best of both worlds.